IRilyDonKnow/2024-E-Question-e-of-the-2024-China-Huawei-Cup-postgraduate-mathematical-modeling-competition/readme.md

 @author: Realunknown
 """

-All codes and data needed is saved at this file folder.
+All codes and results is saved at this file folder.
+The model and the original data are too large to upload, need to contact 3305228048@qq.com.

 Question 1:
 Fig.4.3 and Table 4.1: Run the script data_cleaning.py